UPstartDeveloper/samaj/README.md

 Implementing classic machine learning algorithms from scratch with NumPy, for interview prep (and fun).

-Fun fact: "samaj" is a transliteration of the word for "understanding" in Urdu!
+Fun fact: "samaj" is a transliteration of the word for "understanding" in Urdu/Hindi!

 ## How to Run Locally